stefanpejcic/domain-monitor/README.md

 * ⏳ domain is set to expire within **30 days**
 * 🔒 domain SSL certificate **expires soon**
 * ⚠️ HTTP status code for website is **>400**
+* 🚨 IP address for the website changes

 relies entirely on **GitHub Actions** and **GitHub Issues**—no external services required.